sou-lab/Sublime-Text-Default-Theme-Side-Bar-Icons/README.md

-# Sublime Text Default Theme width Side Bar Icons
+# Sublime Text Default Theme with Side Bar Icons

 This is not Package.
 Sublime Text 3 only.